Work Type: Fixed-term - Full-time

 • Resume

-• A cover letter (including a response to the following key selection criteria):
+• A cover letter (including a response to the following key selection criterias):

 1. Technical expertise - Experience in law/legal practice, legal education and/or the courts.